 Nail biting, also known as onychophagia, is one of the most common habits among various age groups, including children, teens and young adults.
-Nail biting is generally triggered by stress, excitement, boredom or inactivity.
+It is generally triggered by stress, excitement, boredom or inactivity.
 It can also be a learned behavior from family members.
-Nail biting is the most common of the typical “nervous habits,” along with thumb sucking, hair pulling or twisting, tooth grinding or picking at one’s skin.
+It is the most common of the typical “nervous habits,” along with thumb sucking, hair pulling or twisting, tooth grinding or picking at one’s skin.

-What you may not know about nail biting:
+What you may not know about biting your nails:

 - About half of all children between the ages of 10 and 18 have been nail biters at one time or another.